JamesWangDev/BearApp-React-/README.md

 ## Our Project Idea

-When having a wedding, a lot of people like to have a wedding registry to let guests know what types would be most needed for the happy couple.
-This project allows the wedding party to host their own wedding registry where guests can access a public facing page to purchase the gifts.
+When having a wedding, many people like to have a wedding registry so the guests that want to get gifts for the happy couple know what they want and can get them a gift they know they are going to treasure.
+A member of our team had some friends get married recently and found there wasn't a good option online to create a digital wedding registry.

+For our project, we decided to build web application that let's users create a wedding registry with gifts that they can add from any online or physical store.
+They can then choose a custom url that they send their guests so their guests can purchase those gifts for the wedding.

 ## MVP